Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/BestPractices.md

-2. `#respondsTo:` and the `#isBag` are of the same form, they both receive a symbol and return true or false if the object conforms in someway to the asked question in the argument.
+2. `#respondsTo:` and the `#isBag` are of the same form, they both receive a symbol and return true or false if the object conforms in some way to the asked question in the argument.
 So they can be unified into `#is:` from that perspective.

-3. `#isBag`, etc. is normally used in the form that if an object responds to `#isBag` then it it's probably a bag and then it can be treated as such one.
-   So before `isBag` can be called, `respondsTo` needs to be called.
-Objects used in this way are not uniform anymore, so instead of `((obj respondsTo: #isFoo) and: [ obj isFoo]) ifTrue: [obj foo]` you should just write `obj is: #fooish ifTrue: [obj foo]`
+3. `#isBag`, etc. require an implementation returning false high enough in the class hierarchy (for example, at Collection or at Object).
+   This those general, abstract classes should be unaware of specific knowledge of those down in the hierarchy.
+By default, `#is:` answers false to any unknown value of the parameter.

 4. `#respondsTo:` goes up the class hierarchy when doing lookups, it looks into the selectors of the object, then goes up the class hierarchy until a result is found.
+At each level, an expensive dictionary lookup is needed.
-By using `#is:` the check can be faster as a series of if expressions can be used earlier.
+   By using `#is:` the check can be faster, because checks are for identity of symbols.

 5. `#is:` is more flexible.
 You can use it to ask arbitrary questions to the object. `obj is: Class. obj is: #Bag. obj is: 1.` and each